 - 1. The net radiometer LO DPs will be converted into incoming and outgoing SW and LW radiation through Eq.
 (1)-(8). - 2.
 QA/QC Plausibility tests will be applied to the data stream in accordance with AD[06], details are provided below. - 3.
-Signal de-spiking will be applied to the data stream in accordance with AD[07]. - 4.
+Signal de-spiking will be applied to the data stream (longwave radiation only) in accordance with AD[07]. - 4.
 One- and thirty-minute SW and LW radiation averages will be calculated using Eq.
-(9) and (10) and descriptive statistics, i.e. minimum, maximum, and variance, will be determined for averaging periods.
+(9) and (10) and descriptive statistics, i.e. minimum, maximum, and variance, will be determined for averaging periods. - 5.
+Quality metrics, quality flags, and the final quality flag will be produced for one- and thirty-minute averages according to AD[15].